Ant-Man and the Wasp: Quantumania

 Ant-Man and the Wasp: Quantumania is a 2023 American superhero film based on Marvel Comics featuring the characters Scott Lang / Ant-Man and Hope Pym / Wasp.
-Produced by Marvel Studios and distributed by Walt Disney Studios Motion Pictures, it is the sequel to Ant-Man (2015) and Ant-Man and the Wasp (2018) and the 31st film in the Marvel Cinematic Universe (MCU).
-The film was directed by Peyton Reed, written by Jeff Loveness, and stars Paul Rudd as Scott Lang and Evangeline Lilly as Hope van Dyne, alongside Jonathan Majors, Kathryn Newton, David Dastmalchian, Katy O'Brian, William Jackson Harper, Bill Murray, Michelle Pfeiffer, Corey Stoll, and Michael Douglas.
-In the film, Lang and Van Dyne are transported to the Quantum Realm along with their family and face Kang the Conqueror (Majors).
+Produced by Marvel Studios and distributed by Walt Disney Studios Motion Pictures, it is the sequel to Ant-Man (2015) and Ant-Man and the Wasp (2018), and the 31st film in the Marvel Cinematic Universe (MCU).
+It was directed by Peyton Reed, written by Jeff Loveness, and stars Paul Rudd as Scott Lang and Evangeline Lilly as Hope van Dyne, alongside Jonathan Majors, Kathryn Newton, David Dastmalchian, Katy O'Brian, William Jackson Harper, Bill Murray, Michelle Pfeiffer, Corey Stoll, and Michael Douglas.
+In the film, Scott, Hope, and their family are accidentally transported to the Quantum Realm and face off against Kang the Conqueror (Majors).

 Plans for a third Ant-Man film were confirmed in November 2019, with Reed and Rudd returning.
-Loveness was hired by April 2020, with development on the film beginning during the COVID-19 pandemic.
-The film's title and new cast members were announced in December 2020.
-Filming in Turkey began in early February 2021, while additional filming occurred in San Francisco in mid-June, ahead of principal photography starting at the end of July at Pinewood Studios in Buckinghamshire and ending in November.
+Loveness was hired by April 2020, with development beginning during the COVID-19 pandemic.
+The title and new cast members, including the additions of Majors and Newton, were announced in December 2020.
+Filming in Turkey began in early February 2021, and additional filming occurred in San Francisco in mid-June.
+Principal photography began at the end of July at Pinewood Studios in Buckinghamshire and ended in November.
+With a net production budget of $330.1 million, it is one of the most expensive films ever made.

-Ant-Man and the Wasp: Quantumania premiered in Los Angeles on February 6, 2023, and was released in the United States on February 17, 2023, as the first film in Phase Five of the MCU.
-It received mixed reviews from critics, who praised the performances (particularly those of Rudd, Majors, and Pfeiffer), music, and visual effects but criticized the story, screenplay, and pacing.
-The film has grossed over $462 million worldwide.
+Ant-Man and the Wasp: Quantumania premiered in Westwood, Los Angeles, on February 6, 2023, and was released in the United States on February 17.
+It is the first film, and beginning, of Phase Five of the MCU.
+The film received mixed reviews from critics and was a box-office disappointment, grossing $476.1 million worldwide and becoming one of the few MCU films to not break-even in its theatrical run.